r4d6/Citadel-Wiki/citadel-wiki/main/guides/guide_organs.md

    </td>
    <td>>135u
    </td>
-   <td>Fixes any dead tissue found in the patient, and restarts any failing organs, bringing them back to life.
+   <td>Fixes any dead tissue found in the patient when added to a corpse, and restarts any failing organs, bringing them back to life.
 If they are revived this way, the synthtissue can only keep them alive for so long, effectively giving them a "borrowed health".
 Follow up treatment is heavily recommended to combat the resulting toxin and clone damage.
 If the patient is given a purge, they will take severe damage, and thus purging agents should be avoided until synthtissue is through their system.
    </td>
   </tr>
   <tr>